sofiadarkeweb/what-for-dinner/README.md

 ## What would be good added

 Write things that I did not include.
-Like statemanagment, tests etc.
+Like state management, tests etc.

 ## Tech

 This is a MERN app using MongoDB, Express.js, React and Node.js.
 It is deployed through Herouku.
 The backend is set up Node.js using Express for the routing, connecting to a database in MongoDB together with Mongoose.
 It's developed locally in VScode.

-## To the project
+## To run the project

-To start the project locally you need to clone it from here and then run:
+## To start the backend

+Run:

 ### `npm install`

 ## To start frontend

+Cd into frontend and run:

+### `npm install`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).